 - Camp Cafe Resto Bar.
 Sitio Mayagay II, Cuyambay, Tanay, Rizal

 - Website: www.tencentstoheaven.com

 A restaurant with a cheerful Pinoy fiesta theme and a great view of the mountains.
-It’s one of the newer restaurants on the Marilaque route, having opened in December 2013.
+It’s one of the more popular restaurants for riders on the Marilaque route because of the view and affordable meals.
 They serve tapsilog meals, grilled combo meals, sandwiches, short orders & pulutan fare.
 They also sell some native souvenirs and trinkets.

 Parking is secure and the price range isn’t bad.
-During a solo ride, I tried their Katerina’s Lusog Silog (crispy talong, salted egg with tomato, Shanghai Fried Rice, Tapa) with Brewed Coffee for P150.
+Their Katerina’s Lusog Silog (crispy talong, salted egg with tomato, Shanghai Fried Rice, Tapa) with Brewed Coffee for P150 is a pretty good deal.
 Other taspilog meals cost just P75.
 If you want to bring bicycles to other destinations in Marilaque like Daranak Falls and Calinawan Cave, but don’t want to padjakoldaway, Cafe Katerina is a good place to park your cars.

 - Cafe Katerina.
 Sitio Mayagay I. Sampaloc, Tanay, Rizal

 - Tel. no: (63) 09266314215 / (63) 09499186388

 Haranah Eco Park is a refreshing events venue and camping ground along Marcos highway that has its own in-house restaurant for day trip visitors and checked in guests.